 The staff will have downtime factored into the summer but may work extended days and weeks.
 Counselors will represent CMP at all times during the summer and MUST adhere to a code of conduct for the duration of their employment.

 The pay scale for Summer Counselors begins at $400 a week for first year counselors, $450 for second year counselors and $500 for third year counselors and beyond.
 A per diem is also provided.
 All travel and lodging is covered by CMP once the camps begin, though counselors are responsible for providing their own transportation to the training location at the beginning of the summer and back to their homes at the end of the summer.
-Any additional travel counselors wish to make during their time off is their responsibility, and they are expected to clear departure and return times with the Camp Director to ensure it does not conflict with their job duties.
+Any additional travel counselors wish to make during their time off is their responsibility.

-Employment will begin with a training session at CMP in Anniston.
+Employment will begin with a training session at Camp Perry.
 This training is mandatory for everyone hired.
-The 2022 camp schedule is currently posted on the main camp web page at https://thecmp.org/youth/junior-air-rifle-camps-and-clinics/.
-To be considered, applications must be received by March 25, 2022.
+The 2023 camp schedule is currently posted on the main camp web page at https://thecmp.org/youth/junior-air-rifle-camps-and-clinics/.
+To be considered, applications must be received by March 24, 2023.